celo-org/make-crypto-mobile-hackathon/EffiSend/Readme.md

 Welcome, this is our project for Celo’s Mobile online Hackathon.

-### Check main video on Devpost!: https://devpost.com/software/effisend
+### Check our main video on Devpost!: https://devpost.com/software/effisend

 Effisend is a CELO based mobile DApp that improves Cash out processes and integrates it with Rapyd (biggest payment processor in the world) to improve financial inclusion in Mexico.